deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

   name: myhpa
   namespace: mynamespace
 spec:
-  # The targets of scaling (reference to a deployment or statefulset).
+  # The targets of scaling (link to a deployment or statefulset).
   scaleTargetRef:
     apiVersion: apps/v1
     kind: Deployment